Dumfries and Galloway: Arts and media

 Dumfries and Galloway is well known for its arts and cultural activities as well as its natural environment.
 The major festivals include the region-wide Dumfries & Galloway Arts Festival, and Spring Fling Open Studios.
 Other festivals include Big Burns Supper in Dumfries and the Wigtown Book Festival in Wigtown – Scotland's national book town.

+In terms of television, the area is cover by BBC Scotland broadcasting from Glasgow and ITV Border which broadcast from Gateshead.
+Radio stations are provided by BBC Radio Scotland which broadcast the local opt-out from its studios in Dumfries and the commercial radio station, Greatest Hits Radio Dumfries & Galloway also broadcast local news bulletins to the area.

+The area is served by these local newspapers: